200 hrs yoga teacher training rishikesh

 Posted On : 26 July 2021.

 Food has been a priority since Vedic times.
 The Upanishads claim that food represents Brahma.
 The Upanishads regarded food as Brahma, the creator.
 Living things require survival food.
 Additionally, Raj yoga introduced the concept of the spiritual purity of various types of food and their significance for spiritual specialists.
 Satvika Ahara, i.e., pure and good quality diet, creates mental clarity.
 Ayurveda views Agni or fire as the source of consciousness, nourishment, and brilliance and takes food as a ritual.
 Poor digestion weakens the stomach fire.
-It transforms thoughts and emotions, digests food, absorbs sensations, channels experiences into energy, and coordinates almost countless physiological processes.
+It transforms thoughts and emotions, digests food, absorbs sensations, channels experiences into energy, and coordinates countless physiological processes.
 Food left undigested causes gas and bloating; if this happens repeatedly over time, it will lead to IBS.
 In Ayurveda, digestion and metabolism are linked to fire elements or pitta within the body.
 One can avoid diseases and medicines by following an Ayurveda diet.
-The Ayurvedic diet improves vitality detoxification and fosters calmness and peace
+The Ayurvedic diet improves vitality detoxification and fosters calmness and peace.

 Gut-brain connection: